themeblvd/frontstreet/README.md

 ## Getting Started

-There are two basic ways to include Front Street in your project.
+There are few ways to include Front Street in your project.

-1. Include Front Street core only, for a lightweight base framework to build on.
+1. Include pre-compiled Front Street core only, for a lightweight base framework to build on.
-2. Include the full Front Street framework, including core styles and all blocks.
+2. Include the full, pre-compiled Front Street framework, including core styles and all blocks.
+3. Create a custom build with NPM to include.

-### Core Styles Only
+### Method 1: Core Styles Only

 1. Download the [latest release](https://github.com/themeblvd/frontstreet/releases/latest) with pre-built assets.
 2. Copy `/dist/css/frontstreet-core.min.css` to your project and include it within the `<head>` of your website.